mj-atg/atg-code-docs/pages/docs/code/es6/object.md

 if(hasNumber === NaN) // ❌ again, you won’t be able to use this logic because this will always return false
 ```

-## Collect Object’s Values into an Array
+## Collect object’s values into an array

 ```ts
 const info = { name: "Matt", country: "Finland", age: 35 };